-Issued on 08.12.2021 using data to the end of November
+Issued on 07.03.2022 using data to the end of February

-The groundwater levels are predicted to be predominantly normal in the Chalk sites at Rockley, Washpit Farm and Little Bucket Farm over the next 12 months.
-At Dalton Holme, normal to below normal levels are predicted in the next 9 months, then normal levels are likely to prevail between 9-12 months.
-In the Permo-Triassic sandstone at Skirwith levels are predicted to remain above normal to notably high throughout the 12-month period.
+The groundwater levels are predicted to be predominantly normal in the Chalk sites over the next 12 months.
+Similarly in the Permo-Triassic sandstone at Bussels, normal levels are predicted to prevail over the next 12 months, while at Skirwith normal levels are predicted over the next 6 months, with normal to above normal levels predicted from 6 to 12 months.